Maddox-RVS/pyclack/README.md

 ![pyclack demo](assets/pyclack-demo.gif)

+I miss-spelled "writing" 😔, but I'm too lazy to re-record and edit this GIF again so deal with it...

 ## Features

 - Interactive prompts for text input, multiline input, passwords, confirmations, selections, autocomplete, dates, and filesystem paths